Double Cartilage Piercings

 Double cartilage piercings are piercings done in a pair in the cartilage of your ear.
 They can take many forms, although upper ear double cartilage piercings are often the most popular.

-In addition, there are helix piercings, which are done on the outer rim of your ear cartilage toward the back of your ear, while forward helix piercings are closer to the front of your ear, in the cartilage just above your earlobe.
+In addition, there are helix piercings, which can be done in two areas.
+Standard helix piercings are normally located on the outer rim of your ear cartilage toward the back of your ear, while forward helix piercings are closer to the cheekbone.

 Because of the space required for multiple piercings, most double cartilage piercings are of the helix variety.
 Industrial piercings are also technically two piercings, as they combine linked helix and forward helix piercings.

 What Happens During A Double Cartilage Piercing Procedure?

 It’s okay to be a bit nervous before getting piercings done, but knowing what to expect at the studio will help you ease your nerves.
 Here’s what to expect when you go for a double cartilage piercing.